steadybit/docs-public/content/setup-configure/20-how-to-onprem.md

 ---
-title: "Running steadybit self-hosted (on-prem)"
+title: "How to setup On-Prem (self-hosted)"
-navTitle: "Running steadybit self-hosted"
+navTitle: "How to setup On-Prem (self-hosted)"
 ---
 ## Introduction
 This guide helps you with the initial setup of our steadybit platform and leads you step by step through the first setup.